werf/werf/docs/pages/reference/registry/cleaning.md

 Local storage cleaning includes:
 * Deleting stages cache images of the project.
 Also deleting images from previous werf version.
-* Deleting all of the dimgs tagged by `werf dimg tag` command.
+* Deleting all of the images tagged by `werf tag` command.
 * Deleting `<none>` images of the project. `<none>` images can remain as a result of build process interruption.
 In this case, such built images exist as orphans outside of the stages cache.
 These images also not deleted by the garbage collection.
 * Deleting containers associated with the images of the project.

 Docker registry cleaning includes:
-* Deleting pushed dimgs of the project.
+* Deleting pushed images of the project.
 * Deleting pushed stages cache of the project.

 ### werf flush